Zimmer's woodcreeper

-Zimmer's woodcreeper (Dendroplex kienerii) is a Near Threatened species of bird in the subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
+Zimmer's woodcreeper (Dendroplex kienerii) is a species of bird in the subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
 It is found in Brazil, Colombia, and Peru.

 Taxonomy and systematics

 Zimmer's woodcreeper was originally described as Dendrornis kienerii.
 In 1934 Zimmer described what he believed was a new species, naming it Xiphorhynchus necopinus.
 By 2002 it was realized that the species was actually the earlier-described D. kienerii, so by the principle of priority, the specific epithet reverted to kienerii.
 In the 1950s genus Dendroplex had been merged into genus Xyphorhynchus but in the early 2000s it was resurrected for this species and the straight-billed woodcreeper (D. picus).